 First, how does this mode of payment work?

-A 30% down payment is wired before components are purchased and production is launched.
+A 30% down payment is wired (by telegraphic transfer) before components are purchased and production is launched.
 This step usually follows the final approval of prototypes by the importer (the purchase order can be given before this point).

 The remaining 70% is wired after shipment.
 Technically, the supplier faxes the bill of lading to the buyer to prove the shipment.

-Risk No. 2: the factory cannot show you a prototype of what you want, before production starts.
+# Risk No. 2: the factory cannot show you a prototype of what you want, before production starts.
 This is clearly a red flag.
-Read Why is it so hard to get a sample from my Chinese factory? on Quality Wars to know why this can happen.
+For simple consumer products, they should have samples on hand and should be able to send something to you within 10 days.

--2- What should an importer do before wiring the remainder?
+What should an importer do before wiring the reminder?
 What are the main risks to avoid?

 What you want to do is spot it as soon as possible.
 You need to send QC inspector(s) in the factory.
 If the first finished goods appear towards the end of production, an in-process inspection (at the beginning of production) can be the right solution.
 But if finished goods can be checked earlier in the cycle, this is when you should send an inspector.
 Finding quality issues at this point will give you some time to find a solution.